Ernoff/graphql-tutorial/issues.md

 # Issues encountered

-I will attempt to document all issues I encountered while following tutorial on [graphql](https://www.howtographql.com)
+This is an attempt to document all issues I encountered while following tutorial on [graphql and NodeJs](https://www.howtographql.com)

 1. Failure to deploy ([ERROR] in /home/user/Documents/Projects/graphql/hackernews-node/database/graphcool.yml: Errors while validating graphcool.yml:)